-Some of you may have gone to the lengths of having your house fumigated and all your wool carpets replaced for synthetic ones, but your moths have returned within a year, or you live in fear of them returning.
+Some of you may have gone to the lengths of having your house fumigated and all your wool carpets replaced for synthetic ones to get rid of a moth problem, but they have returned within a year, or you live in fear of them returning.
 For those of you living in apartments it can be particularly disheartening because you do your bit, but to no avail.
 That’s because the building needs to be treated as a whole which is very difficult to co-ordinate.

-The first step is to locate the source of the infestation.
-Place a moth box in each room.
+LOCATE - THE MOTH BOXThe first step is to locate the source of the infestation.
+Place a Moth Box in each room.
 They will be your eyes and ears and will help you pinpoint the infestation if it is not obvious.
 The Moth Box uses the same pheromone that the female clothes moth uses to attract the male to mate.
 The pheromone is infused into the glue on a glue board inside the Moth Box so male moths are attracted to the glue and stick!

-Once the moth box has given you an idea of the location, you need to revert to a full-on finger-tip search of the offending room or rooms.
+Once the Moth Box has given you an idea of the moth problem location, you need to revert to a full-on finger-tip search of the offending room or rooms.
 For this you will need to set aside a decent amount of time.
 It may also require some heavy furniture moving so you may need to enlist a strong helper.

 Inspect clothes inside wardrobes and cupboards although you are probably already aware if moths are inside the wardrobes as it is most likely that you noticed holes in your clothes first.
 You are looking for white webbing (a bit like messed up cobwebs) and frass and you may even find clothes moth larvae.
 Inspect carpets, especially round the edges, check rugs including the undersides and under bits of furniture.
 Any soft furnishing that have fabric undersides such as foot stools or sofas need to be tipped up and checked underneath and the backs of curtains.
 The ruffles at the top of curtains can be a sneaky hiding place for moths.